• viagra action

 Can anybody from LA confirm if this is actually getting any airplay back home?
 Even on the college circuit?
 It wasn’t getting any love at all before I left.
 Thanks to Karthi for putting me up on the video – I’m actually a little embarrassed at how late I was.

-(for the original, curse-laden version, check Episode 99 – The Primaries)
+(for the original, page curse-laden version, check Episode 99 – The Primaries)

 And bonus video: